-All editions of Dragon Ball and Dragon Ball Z that have released so far with English translation are paperback.
+All editions of Dragon Ball and Dragon Ball Z that have been released so far with English translations are paperback.

-I personally think the best looking editions both on and off the shelf are the individual paperbacks and the Vizbigs, but design is completely subjective!
+I personally think the best-looking editions both on and off the shelf are the individual paperbacks and the Vizbigs, but the design is completely subjective!

 Page and Print Quality of the Dragon Ball and Dragon Ball Z Manga Editions

-Out of all the Dragon Ball and Dragon Ball Z manga editions to release so far, the best print quality goes to the Vizbigs and the Full Color Editions.
-The best two that fully collect both, however, are the Vizbigs and the singles, which you can also pick-up in the manga box sets.
-The 3-in-1's have the worst print and page quality out of all of the editions that fully collect Dragon Ball and Dragon Ball Z.
+Out of all the Dragon Ball and Dragon Ball Z manga editions to be released so far, the best print quality goes to the Vizbigs and the Full Color Editions.
+The best two that fully collect both, however, are the Vizbigs and the singles, which you can also pick up in the manga box sets.
+The 3-in-1 has the worst print and page quality out of all of the editions that fully collect Dragon Ball and Dragon Ball Z.